tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 | 1 | [AMENDMENT_TAXONID_FROM_TAXON](https://rs.tdwg.org/bdqcore/terms/431467d6-9b4b-48fa-a197-cd5379f5e889) |
 | 2 | [AMENDMENT_SCIENTIFICNAME_FROM_TAXONID](https://rs.tdwg.org/bdqcore/terms/f01fb3f9-2f7e-418b-9f51-adf50f202aea) |

-The diagrams of the linkages between Validation and Amendment Tests and Information Elements Acted Upon ... <!--- Awaiting link info: Unsure if it is best to link to TIME and NAME separately and then add SPACE and OTHER after, or simply link to all the diagrams as visual guides --->
+The corresponding [NAME Tests diagram](../../supplement/index.md#NAME) displays the Tests and associated Information Elements ActedUpon that operate on aspects of taxonomic name (Darwin Core class Taxon).
+See also, the [diagrams for the SPACE Tests](../../supplement/index.md#SPACE) and the [OTHER Tests](../../supplement/index.md#OTHER)

 BDQ Core does not specify how these ordering of these Tests should be accomplished.